As an Amazon Associate, I earn from qualifying purchases.

 With the ever-advancing science and modern technology, we know it is difficult for any budding or pro rifle enthusiast to choose any of the best scopes for .22lr.
 If you are looking for a piece that is durable and at the same time serves you for an extended period, you can choose one from the five that we have mentioned.
 While the Vortex ones are more for the professional hunter and are the best scopes for competitions and all, the Simmons is for accuracy and precision.
 Overall, the Nikon Prostaff is the winner.

 However, it is important to keep in mind that getting a .22lr on a target at a long-range or even with small targets is a joint effort of both the rifle and the scope.
 The best scope in the world won’t make you or your rifle shoot any better, it will only help you be more consistent.
-So, whatever your aim, don’t forget to grab the best gears and practice!
+So, whatever your aim, don’t forget to grab the best gear and practice!